|

 Mel Allen recaps game five's 13 to 1 Yankee massacre of the 1951 World Series.

-Game six opening with Mel Allen stating the line-ups for both teams.
+Highlights of Game six.
+Opening with Mel Allen stating the line-ups for both teams.

 Al Helfer does the play-by-play for the bottom of the Yankee first inning.
 Brief play-by-play in the Giant top of the fifth inning with Willie Mays singling.
 Mel Allen calls the ninth inning which is a nail bitter as the New York Giants load the bases with no outs, trailing 4 to 1.
 After the Giants close within one run with the potential tying run on second base, a racing Hank Bauer makes a sensational sliding catch by pinch hitter Sal Yvars to end the game giving the New York Yankees their fourteenth World Championship.